Robust Question Answering Through Sub-part Alignment

 \subsection{Inference}

 Since our alignment constraints do not strongly restrict the space of possible alignments (e.g., by enforcing a one-to-one alignment with a connected subgraph), searching over all valid alignments is intractable.
-We therefore use beam search to find the approximate highest-scoring alignment as follows: (1) We initialize the beam with the node pairs associated with the top $b$ highest alignment scores, where $b$ is the beam size.
-(2) For each hypothesis in the beam, we compute a set of reachable nodes based on the currently aligned pairs under the locality constraint.
-(3) We extend the current hypothesis by adding each of these possible alignments and accumulating its score.
-We continue beam search until all the nodes in the question are aligned and then return the highest-scoring hypothesis.
+We therefore use beam search to find the approximate highest-scoring alignment: (1) Initialize the beam with top $b$ highest aligned node pairs, where $b$ is the beam size.
+(2) For each hypothesis (partial alignment) in the beam, compute a set of reachable nodes based on the currently aligned pairs under the locality constraint.
+(3) Extend the current hypothesis by adding each of these possible alignments in turn and accumulating its score.
+Beam search continues until all the nodes in the question are aligned.

-An example of one step of beam hypothesis expansion is shown in Figure~\ref{fig:beam_search}.
+An example of one step of beam hypothesis expansion with locality constraint $k=2$ is shown in Figure~\ref{fig:beam_search}.
 In this state, the two \emph{played} nodes are already aligned.
-In any valid alignment, the neighbors of the \emph{played} question node must be aligned within two nodes of the \emph{played} passage node to respect the locality constraint.
-We therefore only consider alignments for \emph{the game}, \emph{on Feb 7, 2016} and \emph{Super Bowl 50} as new reachable nodes.
-Then the alignment scores between all reachable nodes and the remaining nodes in the question are computed and used to extend the beam hypotheses.
-The highest scoring hypothesis in the next beam ends up aligning the two \emph{Super Bowl 50} nodes.
+In any valid alignment, the neighbors of the \emph{played} question node must be aligned within 2 nodes of the \emph{played} context node to respect the locality constraint.
+We therefore only consider aligning to \emph{the game}, \emph{on Feb 7, 2016} and \emph{Super Bowl 50}.
+The alignment scores between these reachable nodes and the remaining nodes in the question are computed and used to extend the beam hypotheses.

 Note that this inference procedure allows us to easily incorporate other constraints as well.
-For instance, we could require a ``hard'' match on entity nodes, meaning that two nodes containing entities can only be matched if they share exact the same entities.
-In this sense, as shown in the figure, \emph{Super Bowl 50} can never be aligned to \emph{on Feb 6, 2016}.
+For instance, we could require a ``hard'' match on entity nodes, meaning that two nodes containing entities can only align if they share entities.
+With this constraint, as shown in the figure, \emph{Super Bowl 50} can never be aligned to \emph{on February 7, 2016}.
 We discuss such constraints more in Section~\ref{sec:constraints}.